 A mental health defense is an affirmative criminal defense that prevents a defendant from being criminally responsible for their actions due to mental illness.
 The defense may argue that the accused individual did not understand the result of their actions or that they understood the consequences of their actions but did not understand that what they were doing was wrong.
-This approach requires an incredibly skilled national mental health defense lawyer.
+This approach requires an incredibly skilled national mental health criminal defense lawyer.

 It is important to pick your criminal defense attorney wisely.
 The insanity defense, a unique form of defense, is used in only 1% of criminal proceedings, according to an eight-state study in the early 1990s.
 Of that small amount, only one-quarter of them are successful.
 As of 2017, the New York Times stated that of the 1% of cases that rely on this defense, one-120th are successful.
 The not guilty for reason of insanity (NGRI) defense is uncommon and rarely successful.